Canada PR for Indian Nurses, Healthcare Workers, and Accountants: Express Entry Guide

 WES Evaluation of ICAI Qualification

-The Institute of Chartered Accountants of India (ICAI) qualification is evaluated by WES as equivalent to a Canadian master's degree in 2026.
-That gives you 135 CRS education points — the highest points bracket for a single credential.
+The Institute of Chartered Accountants of India (ICAI) qualification may receive master's-equivalent treatment from WES in 2026.
+That can give you 135 CRS education points in the master's bracket for a single applicant.

 For a chartered accountant with a B.Com plus CA:

-- WES will typically evaluate this as master's level
+- WES may evaluate this at master's level

 - This is a significant advantage over most applicants with only a bachelor's degree